What to Know About Using Gripe Water for Colic and Tummy Troubles

 This gripe water for newborns 2 weeks and older is free of dyes, alcohol and parabens, and is said to help soothe nausea and discomfort caused by gas, hiccups or colic.
-The water contains vegetable glycerin, citrus bioflavonoid extract, citric acid, sodium bicarbonate, fennel and potassium sorbate.
+It contains vegetable glycerin, citrus bioflavonoid extract, citric acid, sodium bicarbonate, fennel and potassium sorbate.

-Free from alcohol and preservatives, this gripe water for babies 1 month and up promises to help promote “peaceful sleep” for baby.
+Free from alcohol and preservatives, this gripe water for babies one month and up promises to help promote “peaceful sleep.”
 It’s preservative-free and consists of water, agave nectar, lemon juice, glycerin and sodium bicarbonate.

 Buy it: $13, Amazon.com

 Zarbee’s gripe water for infants 2 weeks and older contains no artificial flavors, dyes, drugs, alcohol or gluten.
 It’s made with water and agave syrup and infused with ginger, chamomile, fennel and lemon balm.